jingyingx/jingyingx.github.io/index.md

 You can find a current copy of my CV [here](/jingyingxu-cv_sept_2025.pdf).

-Outside of linguistics, I enjoy cooking, handcrafting, and playing the piano.
+Outside of linguistics, I enjoy handcrafting, playing the piano, and exploring fashion and design.